 Cisco PfR uses three methods of traffic class performance measurement:

-The master controller also receives information from each border router about WAN link usage metrics.
+The primary controller also receives information from each border router about WAN link usage metrics.

 Passive monitoring metrics include the following: